ecen/ecen.github.io/_pages/portfolio.md

 Find this interesting?
 [Read more](unit/), read the [javadoc](https://ecen.github.io/unit/) or check out the [latest release](https://github.com/ecen/unit/).

 ## [An Overview of Introductory Data Structures](/portfolio/data-structures/)
-A document summarizing the important points of *DAT037 Datastrukturer*, a Chalmer's introductory course to data structures. **Only available in swedish.**
+A document summarizing the important points of *DAT037 Datastrukturer*, a Chalmer's introductory course to data structures. **Only available in Swedish.**

 [Read more](/portfolio/data-structures/) about it or [download the pdf](/assets/docs/datastrukturer_sammanfattning.pdf).